mattjoc-braze/quality-code-dot-biz/README.md

 # Readme

 This repo holds a simple, but problematic Next.js site that badly needs refactoring.
 Its one and only page fetches a list of products from our CMS and provides an interface for searching and filtering them.
-Your challenge is ensure that it meets requirements and improve the code quality.
+Your challenge is to ensure that it meets requirements and improve the code quality.

 ## Challenge
 - [ ] Read this whole doc before getting started!